- Amend previous commit

 f55ef69 HEAD@{5}: commit (amend): update 1

-Assign the hash value (71bdfbd and HEAD@{4}) to <commit> when running the reset command.
+Add the hash value (71bdfbd and HEAD@{4}) to <commit> when running the reset command.

 The head position of the branch will now move to the commit before the rebase was executed.
 The state of the branch now will be identical to that before rebase was executed.

-Cancel the previous reset
+Cancel previous reset

 $ git reset --hard ORIG_HEAD

-Copy a commit from another branch
+Copy commit from another branch

 $ git cherry-pick "<commit>"